Monitor Test

 Why does the gradient show stripes?

-Visible bands mean the panel or its settings are showing fewer shades than the gradient contains, common on 6-bit + FRC panels or with aggressive color settings.
+Visible bands mean the panel is showing fewer shades than the gradient holds.
+It's common on 6-bit plus FRC panels and gets worse with heavy contrast or color settings.

 Can I run this on a phone or TV?

 Yes.
-It works on any screen with a browser.
-Full-screen support varies on iOS, but the patterns still fill most of the view.
+It runs on any screen with a browser, including phones, tablets, and TVs.
+Full-screen behavior varies on iOS, but the patterns still fill most of the view.

 Is this monitor test free?